High Level Disinfection

 - Critical probe should be sterilised, if not possible can be high level disinfected and placed inside a sterile cover to prevent the contamination of a sterile field.
 The potential risk of cross-infection is considered high.

-- Sterilisation All viable microorganisms must be destroyed
+- Sterilisation: All viable microorganisms must be killed.

-- High level disinfectants: All viable microorganisms must be destroyed, except a small number bacterial spores
+- High level disinfectants: All viable microorganisms must be killed, except a small number of bacterial spores.

-- Low level disinfectants: Destroy vegetative bacteria, except Mycobacteria, fungi and non-enveloped viruses.
+- Low level disinfectants: Destroy vegetative bacteria, except Mycobacteria, fungi, non-enveloped viruses and bacterial spores.

 - ACIPC-ASUM.
 Guidelines for Reprocessing Ultrasound Transducers.
 Australasian Journal of Ultrasound in Medicine.
 2017;20(1):30-40.

 - Standards Australia/Standards New Zealand.
 AS/NZS 4187:2014 Reprocessing of reusable medical devices in health service organizations (superseding AS/NZS 4187:2003).
 Standards Australia; 2014.

 - Therapeutic Good Administration (168TGA) 1998.
 Guidelines for the evaluation of sterilants and disinfectants.
 Available at: https://www.tga.gov.au/sites/default/files/disinfectants-evaluation-guidelines.pdf

 - National Health and Medical Research Council (NHMRC).
 Australian Guidelines for the Prevention and Control of Infection in Healthcare.
 Canberra, Australia: NHMRC; 2019.